ThomasMaul/FileTransfer_Class/Documentation/Classes/FileTransfer_curl.md

 Useful in combination with .stop(), .status() and .wait() calls or with useCallback.

 Note: asynchronous only works if the 4D progress continues to run.
 As long the 4D process is alive, open commands will continue to execute.
 If the 4D process terminals, all still running FTP operations will end.

+## settimeout

+### .setTimeout()

+#### Description
+sets a maximum execution time for the worker.
+By default all operations are stopped after 60 seconds, upload or download after 600 seconds.
+If your operation might take longer, set a longer timeout.
+The timeout is not considered when asynchronous mode is enabled.

 ## stop